Please check with the Office of Graduate Studies for specific deadlines and to review the commencement procedures and timeline.

 NOTE: If the above items are not completed by this date, students will NOT be allowed to participate in the commencement ceremony

-Once you have completed all the above steps, please join us in celebrating the May 2013 Commencement.
-Students and their families are welcome and encouraged to attend.
-For important information about the commencement ceremonies, including when and where to arrive, please visit the Commencement Website.
+Once all of the above steps are completed, students and their families are welcome to attend Commencement.
+For important information about the ceremony, please visit the Commencement website.

 To ensure that you receive your diploma, please remember to complete the following:

 If you are currently enrolled in courses which are a part of your plan of study, you must maintain enrollment and successfully complete the course(s) in order to be eligible for graduation.
-Grades for all current enrollment must be received by the Registrar’s Office no later than the close of business on the 15th day following the date of commencement.
-Diplomas will be mailed out after this deadline date.
+Grades for all current enrollment must be received by the Registrar’s Office no later than the close of business on the 15th working day following the date of commencement, or 15 working days after the final day of the summer semester.
+Diplomas will be mailed after this deadline date.

 Back to top